-Fujifilm X-A3 versus Fujifilm X-T20
+Fujifilm X-A3 vs X-T20

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (25 percent) than the Fujifilm X-A3.
 Moreover, the X-T20 is markedly heavier (13 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the X-T20 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.